RohitGoswami853/IDCardGenerator_AnalyticsGlobalConference2023/README.md

 # IDCardGenerator_AnalyticsGlobalConference2023

-This the code to Generate Id cards for each the entries in an spreadsheet or csv file
+This the code to Generate Id cards for each the entries in an spreadsheet or csv file.
+### This was used to generate id cards for Analytics Global Conference 2023.

 ## How to use the code?